penpot/penpot/docs/99-Collaborative-Edition.md

-# Collaborative Edition
+# Collaborative Edition & Persistence protocol

-This is a collection of design notes for collaborative edition feature.
+This is a collection of design notes for collaborative edition feature and persistence protocol.

-## Persistence Ops
+## Persistence Operations

 This is a page data structure:

 ```
+{:version 1
+ :options {}
-{:shapes [<id>, ...]
+ :shapes [<id>, ...]
  :canvas [<id>, ...]
  :shapes-by-id {<id> <object>, ...}}
 ```